Would you like more retweets on Twitter? How about clicks – Would you like more people to click on the links you share?

 Sign up to have our latest blog posts emailed straight to your inbox and get the Free Video Tutorial “How to Use Pinterest for Business?”

 What is the best way to get more retweets and increase CTRs?
 How do you get more people to engage with your tweets on Twitter?
+Have I missed listing any important Twitter stats?
 Please leave your comments below.